sqlxpert/stay-stopped-aws-rds-aurora/README.md

 Check the:

 - [StayStopped CloudWatch log group](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups$3FlogGroupNameFilter$3DStayStoppedRdsAurora-)
+  - Scrutinize log entries at the `ERROR` level:
+    - One `InvalidDBInstanceState` or `InvalidDBClusterStateFault` entry:
+      A database could not be stopped because it was in a highly irregular state.
+    - Multiple `InvalidDBInstanceState` or `InvalidDBClusterStateFault` entries for the same database:
+      The database was in an irregular but potentially recoverable state.
+Stay Stopped retries every 9 minutes, until 24 hours have passed.
   - Log entries are JSON objects.
     - Stay Stopped includes `"level"` , `"type"` and `"value"` keys.
     - Other software components may use different keys.
   - For more data, change the `LogLevel` in CloudFormation.
-  - Scrutinize log entries at the `ERROR` level.
-    - One `InvalidDBInstanceState` or `InvalidDBClusterStateFault` entry at the `ERROR` level indicates that a database could not be stopped because it was in a highly irregular state.
-Multiple such entries for the same resource indicate that a database was in an irregular but potentially recoverable state.
-Stay Stopped retries every 9 minutes, until 24 hours have passed.
 - `ErrorQueue` (dead letter)
   [SQS queue](https://console.aws.amazon.com/sqs/v3/home#/queues)
+  - A message in this queue indicates that Stay Stopped could not stop a database after trying for 24 hours.
   - Queue messages are EventBridge events for RDS or Aurora forced database start.
-  - A message in this queue indicates that Stay Stopped could not stop a database after trying for 24 hours.
 - [CloudTrail Event history](https://console.aws.amazon.com/cloudtrailv2/home?ReadOnly=false/events?ReadOnly=false)
   - CloudTrail events with an "Error code" may indicate permissions problems.
   - To see more events, change "Read-only" from `false` to `true` .